Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

 ## LLM Integration

-The application will integrate with LLMs to:
+The application integrates with LLMs through the LLM domain, which provides:

+1. **Models**: Types for LLM providers, configurations, prompts, and responses
+2. **Factories**: Creation of LLM configurations and prompts with validation
+3. **Repositories**: Persistence of LLM configurations in local storage
+4. **Services**: Interaction with LLM providers through a consistent interface

+The LLM integration follows a client-side BYOK (Bring Your Own Key) strategy, where users provide their own API keys for LLM providers.
+The application currently supports Anthropic as the primary provider, with placeholders for OpenAI, Google, and Mistral.

+The LLM domain is used by the modeling services to:

 1. Extract ubiquitous language and use cases from user input
-2. Ask clarifying questions
+2. Generate clarifying questions to refine understanding
-3. Generate domain models
+3. Generate domain models based on the extracted information
-4. Refine models based on user feedback
+4. Refine domain models based on user feedback

-This integration will be implemented in the `llm` domain, which is currently empty but planned for future development.